HarishDubbaka/Docker-k8s/Day16/Readme.md

 Following are the pod lifecycle phases.

-Pending: It means the pod creation request is successful, however, the scheduling is in process.
+* **Pending**: It means the pod creation request is successful, however, the scheduling is in process.
 For example, it is in the process of downloading the container image.
-Running: The pod is successfully running and operating as expected.
+* **Running**: The pod is successfully running and operating as expected.
 For example, the pod is service client requests.
-Succeeded: All containers inside the pod have been successfully terminated.
+* **Succeeded**: All containers inside the pod have been successfully terminated.
 For example, the successful completion of a CronJob object.
-Failed: All pods are terminated but at least one container has terminated in failure.
+* **Failed**: All pods are terminated but at least one container has terminated in failure.
 For example, the application running inside the pod is unable to start due to a config issue and the container exits with a non-zero exit code.
-Unknown: Unknown status of the pod.
+* **Unknown**: Unknown status of the pod.
 For example, the cluster is unable to monitor the status of the pod.

 If you describe the pod, you can view the phase of the pod.
 Here is an example.
 pod lifecyle phases - pending,Running,Succeeded,Failed,Unknown pod status